syncthing/syncthing/users/foldermaster.rst

 .. image:: override.png

-Clicking this button will make enforce the master's current state on the rest of the cluster.
+Clicking this button will enforce the master's current state on the rest of the cluster.
 Any changes made to files will be overwritten by the version on the master, any files that don't exist on the master will be deleted, and so on.